markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 Go to the AWS Lambda console and select the `IdentifySpeciesAndNotify` function.
 Click on the `Monitoring` tab.
 Click on the `View logs in CloudWatch` button on the upper right corner of the screen above the metrics charts.

 In CloudWatch, open the log stream that has the most recent event time.
 Scan the log for output from your Lambda function.
 Log entries for invocations are bracketed by an initial entry of `START RequestId` and a closing log entry of `REPORT RequestId` which displays the duration and memory size information.
 If everything worked well, you will see an entry that starts with `msg` that will show you the results of the species identification.
 Note that the S3 key for the cropped bird image object is also logged (e.g., `birds/10_13/15_9/1539457777_0.jpg`) and can be a useful aid in troubleshooting if required.

+Note that CloudWatch may create a new log stream in your log group.
+So, if you are not seeing new log entries in the log stream, you may want to return to the list of log streams and choose another.

 If you do not find `msg` entries, you may see an entry that says `An error occurred`.
 One common example would be that you do not have your SageMaker endpoint up and running with the correct endpoint name (i.e., `nabirds-species-identifier`).